soemre/draggable_menu/README.md

   ),
 )
 ```

+If there will be more than one `ScrollableManager` at the same time, give each scrollables different controllers.

 In short, do not forget to use `ScrollableManager` and set the physics of the scrollable you want to `NeverScrollableScrollPhysics`.